stefb965/microsoft-graph-docs/api-reference/v1.0/resources/group_overview.md

 | Mail-enabled security groups | Control user access to in-app resources, with a shared group mailbox. | [] | True | True | No |
 | Distribution groups | Distribute mail to the members of the group.
 We recommend that you use Office 365 groups instead of distribution groups because they provide a richer set of resources. | [] | True | False | Yes |

-## Office 365 groups in Outlook
+### Office 365 groups in Outlook
 Office 365 groups enable powerful collaboration, and are designed for people who work together on a project or a team.
-They are created with resources that members of the group share including:
+Office 365 groups include resources that members of the group share, including:

 - Outlook conversations
 - Outlook calendar